la2050/archive/_projects/2016/csuns-recruiting-boot-camp-helps-students-gain-the-skills-they-need-to-get-their-careers-started.md

   - 'Money '
   - 'Staff '
   - Technical infrastructure (computers etc.)
+project_description: >-
+  CSUN’s Accounting Career Center offers advisement/coaching, resume writing, interviewing, job search training, and job and internship placement help.

+  Our annual two-day Recruiting Boot Camp is held each summer for accounting juniors/seniors.
+Industry professionals offer classes on interviewing, business ethics, proper working attire, networking and more.

+  This grant will allow CSUN to include more students, add a one-day spring program and extend orientation to CSUN freshmen and sophomores.
 project_impact: '["Youth unemployment and underemployment"]'
 project_proposal_best_place: >-
   CSUN’s business education extends throughout the San Fernando Valley and well